 - salt and pepper to taste

-- Prepare the bulgur wheat according to the instructions.
-Set aside while soaking.¼ cup (35g) bulgur wheat
+- Prepare the bulgur wheat according to the package directions.
+Set aside to cool.

 - Picture Steps